 The first touch leaves a lasting impression: Sensory fingerprinting of Skincare

 Our Sensory Fingerprinting for Skincare can capture those very moments – numerically, objectively and repeatably.
-Only with our high performance research rheometers, that barely kiss the most fragile of samples to make a measurement, is it possible to analyse and characterise materials and moments like these.
+Only with our high-performance research rheometers, which barely kiss the most fragile of samples to make a measurement, is it possible to analyse and characterise materials and moments like these.

-Sensory Fingerprinting quantifies the major rheological (flow and deformation) and tribological (friction and lubrication) properties of skincare products throughout first touch to application to rub-out, providing an easy-to-interpret, quantified identifier that can differentiate between the richly-nuanced sensory experiences available to today’s consumer.
+Sensory Fingerprinting quantifies the major rheological (flow and deformation) and tribological (friction and lubrication) properties of skincare products from the first touch to application to rub-out, providing an easy-to-interpret, quantified identifier that can differentiate between the richly-nuanced sensory experiences available to today’s consumer.

 This article focuses on just the very early stages of the consumer’s interaction with a product, but the whole process can be similarly profiled to compile a complete picture of real value to the formulator looking to rapidly benchmark new and current products or the private label commercial team wanting to impress a brand owner by quantitatively defining where there product will be in the sensory landscape.